Posted on March 31 2011 | (24) Comments

 Put 1 1/2 cups of the water and the almonds in a blender.
 Blend on high speed until very smooth.
-Add the remaining 1 cup of water and blend until smooth.
+Add the remaining 1 1/2 cups of water and blend until smooth.

 Put a fine-mesh strainer over a medium bowl and pour the almond mixture through it.
 Using a rubber spatula, stir and press the pulp that is caught in the strainer to extract as much milk as possible.
 Alternatively, use a mesh bag to strain the milk.

 Discard the pulp left in the strainer and rinse out the blender.
 Put 3/4 cup of the milk back in the blender along with the dates, salt, and optional vanilla and/or almond extract, and blend on high speed until smooth.
 Add the remaining milk and blend until smooth.
 Transfer the milk to a sealed container and store in the refrigerator.
 Almond Milk will keep for five days.
 It will separate, so shake well before using.

 Almond Cream: Almond Cream: Decrease the amount of water to 2 cups.
 Follow the directions for Almond Milk, but add only 1/2 cup of water at the end of the blending process.

 Pistachio or Brazil-Nut Milk: Replace the almonds with raw pistachios or raw Brazil Nuts.

-Note: To soak the almonds, put 1 cup of them in a mason jar.
+1. To soak the almonds, put 1 cup of them in a mason jar.
 Fill with cool water, screw on the lid, and soak for 8 hours or overnight at room temperature.
 Drain and rinse.
-1 cup raw almonds yields 1 1/2 cups soaked.
+1 cup raw almonds yields about 1 1/2 cups soaked.

 Related Blog Posts: Raw Almond Milk—A Creamy Non-Dairy Miracle